IJG-DR/Pewlett-Hackard-Analysis/README.md

 ### Number of Retiring Employees by Title

 The first table that Pewlett Hackard requested was a summary of the total retiring employee count by title.
+Retiring employees are those employees born between January 1st, 1952 and December 31st, 1955.
 The resulting query produced the following table:

 ![Number of Retiring Employees by Title](Resources/Retiring_Employee_Titles.png)